-Note: If more than one Display check box is selected (e.g. when there are multiple stoplight formats and/or multiple conditional cell formats):
+Note: If multiple Display check boxes are selected (for example, when there are multiple stoplight formats or multiple conditional cell formats):

-- Discoverer Viewer first applies the stoplight formats first in the order in which they are listed. - Discoverer Viewer then applies conditional formats that don't conflict with the stoplight formats. - Where a conflict exists between conditional formats and stoplight formats, Discoverer Viewer applies the stoplight formats.
+- Discoverer Viewer first applies the stoplight formats first in the order in which they are listed. - Discoverer Viewer then applies conditional formats that do not conflict with the stoplight formats. - Where a conflict exists between conditional formats and stoplight formats, Discoverer Viewer applies the stoplight formats.